aolear1/verilog-audio-chip/README.md

 - Frequency sweep with programmable shift, period, direction, and enable
 - Looping capability with configurable loop counter
 - Dynamic retriggering on register change or dummy bit write
+- Testing script to run the associated test bench and generate a .wav preveiw of the sound output with chosen settings

 ---